Frequently asked questions about

 Short-term health plans typically include blanket exclusions for pre-existing conditions.
 This means they will not be adequate for residents of the Bayou State who need medical care for ongoing health conditions.
 And because short-term plans do not have to cover essential healthcare benefits, they often have significant limitations and gaps in the coverage, making it important to read the fine print carefully.

 Open enrollment for these policies runs from November 1 to January 15 each year.
-Outside that window, you may still be able to enroll if you experience a qualifying life event that triggers a special enrollment period (note that in 2022, there is an ongoing enrollment opportunity if you’re eligible for a premium tax credit and your household income doesn’t exceed 150% of the poverty level).
+Outside that window, you may still be able to enroll if you experience a qualifying life event that triggers a special enrollment period (note that through 2025, there is an ongoing enrollment opportunity if you’re eligible for a premium tax credit and your household income doesn’t exceed 150% of the poverty level).
 Your medical history will not hinder your eligibility for these plans, but you can only purchase an ACA-compliant plan during open enrollment or a special enrollment period.

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll in one even if you’ll need it for only a few months before another policy takes effect.
 So for example, if you know that you’ll be enrolled in Medicare or a plan offered by a new employer within a few months, you can still sign up for an ACA-compliant plan (during open enrollment or a special enrollment period) and then cancel it when your new coverage begins.